gammalib/gammalib/doc/source/user_manual/modules/cta.rst

 An alternative way of selecting the events is to adopt an energy dependent theta cut so that the selection always contains a fixed fraction of the events.
-This type of cut can be accomodated by specifying a scaling factor using the ``GCTAAeffArf::scale`` method prior to loading the ARF data.
+This type of cut can be accomodated by specifying a scaling factor using the :doxy:`GCTAAeffArf::scale` method prior to loading the ARF data.
 For example, if the containment fraction was fixed to 80%, a scaling of 1.25 should be applied to recover the full effective detection area.
 When response information is specified by an XML file (see :ref:`sec_cta_xml`),